JPT96/JPT-96-Project3-Resubmission-/README.md

 This is then defined in the take_bet function.
 But other than that it simply adds the bet to the player chips or removes the player chips.

 ### Take_bet
+In this function it takes a while true statement, with the following.
+Try chips.bet and give it a input.
+If it is over the alloted amount of chips it will print a message saying you dont have enough chips for that.
+Or if you don't input a interger it will take a expect value error and ask you for a number.

 ## Future Features